code-lab-org/nost-tools/docs/source/nost_tools_api/application.rst

 Application Objects
 ===================

-These object classes manage communication between a simulator and broker using the MQTT messaging protocol.
+These object classes manage communication between a simulator and broker using the AMQP messaging protocol.

 Utilities